opencog/atomspace/opencog/sheaf/README.md

 ```
 This `EvaluationLink`, and the `Section...Connector` structure are meant
 to be sort-of, more-or-less equivalent and interchangeable.
 (In many
-cases, thy can be taken to be equivalent; however, the `Section...
+cases, they can be taken to be equivalent; however, the `Section...
 Connector` structure is more general and can describe more kinds of
 structures more simply than an EvaluationLink can.
 This will be made
 clear below).